awsdocs/aws-systems-manager-user-guide/doc_source/sysman-doc-syntax.md

 # SSM Document Syntax<a name="sysman-doc-syntax"></a>

 The syntax of your document is defined by the schema version used to create it\.
-We recommended that you use schema version 2\.2 or higher\.
+We recommended that you use schema version 2\.2 or later\.
 Documents that use this schema version include the following top\-level elements\.
 For information about the properties that you can specify in these elements, see [Top\-level Elements](ssm-plugins.md#top-level)\.
 + `schemaVersion`: The schema version to use\.
 + `Description`: Information you provide to describe the purpose of the document\.
 + `Parameters`: The parameters the document accepts\.
 For parameters that you reference often, we recommend that you store those parameters in Systems Manager Parameter Store and then reference them\.
 You can reference `String` and `StringList` Systems Manager parameters in this section of a document\.
 You can't reference Secure String Systems Manager parameters in this section of a document\.
 For more information, see [AWS Systems Manager Parameter Store](systems-manager-paramstore.md)\.